bjornbm/hs-ieee754-nolibm/README.md

 the dependency on _libm_ removed.
 It relies instead on unspecified behavior.

-Problem with depending on libm are discussed in [GHC issue 3242][2].
+Problems with depending on libm are discussed in [GHC issue 3242][2].

 The only functions from libm used in ieee754 are `copysign` and